YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/components/dialogue-runner.md

 ## Dialog Flow

-The actual navigation through a dialog is handled by a [dialog view](dialog_views.md), which is responsible for back-and-forth interaction with the player.
+The actual navigation through a dialog is handled by a [Dialogue View](dialog_views.md), which is responsible for back-and-forth interaction with the player.
 As such, most of the methods provided by a `DialogueRunner` are to be called by such a view.
 The one you will want to call yourself, as seen in the [setup](setup.md), is `DialogueRunner::start_node`,